 Back from the dead

 Cal had to patina the heads with rudimentary bits and pieces and used a fork lift to raise the pieces so we could get it done.
 We managed to find a little bottle of silver nitrate which is the foundation chemical he has always used to patina the Elephant.
-The darker colours were the usual ferric oxides he uses which is easy to make by putting a kilo of nails in a gallon of sulphuric acid and let the nails dissolve so we had plenty of that.
+The darker colors were the usual ferric oxides he uses which is easy to make by putting a kilo of nails in a gallon of sulphuric acid and let the nails dissolve so we had plenty of that.
 Cal had his pump pot with the potash mixture so we had no problem with that either.
 The sequence is to put potash on the raw bronze and to highlight the high bits with a blue pad which is like a nylon pot scourer and then heat the whole thing with the blow torch which he had because it survived the fire but the bottle of course had exploded so he had another one or two brought in.
 We worked in a room across the street from the original Foundry.
 It was very hot work in that summer heat so naturally a few beers assisted in the improvisations we had to make.

 I was glad to have the chance to work with Cal on these original pieces.
 A lot of water under the bridge for the two of us and it felt like we had gone full circle.
 Cal, the foundry and I go right back to when I very first arrived in the USA to become a full-time sculptor.